phpvoid/vuln-practice/README.md

 # Vulnerable C program examples used to practice
-I'll make the Makefile eventually
+I'll make a Makefile eventually